 Grand Master Ken Nagayama

-is from Okinawa Japan.
-He has over 40 years experience in the Martial Arts.
+is from Okinawa, Japan.
+He started his martial arts training with Judo when he was in elementary school .
 Having trained in Moto Bu Ryu Karate, Aikido, Tae Kwon Do, Judo, Kendo, Boxing and many weapons forms, his abilities are as versatile as they are precise.

 Grand Master Nagayama began his teaching career in Okinawa, instructing students in the art of Moto Bu Ryu in the same school he learned in.
 Since 1977 he has been teaching in the Los Angeles area.
 For many of those years he was gaining experience in and teaching Tae Kwon Do.